nuagesdencre/vero_hsa/blog/catchup-with-my-supervisor.md

 Based on the above, to make sure the data gathered is valid, I want to target a poll of subjects that:

-   - fall in the _millenial_ group (born in the years 1980–2000).
+   - fall in the _Millenial_ group (born in the years 1980–2000).
 Subjects that are not millenials but are not part of a vulnerable group (ages over 18 and under 65) are also acceptable.
   - are passionate about music
   - own physical music records (CDs, vinyls, etc.) and use online streaming services
   - listen to music regularly
 ___

-## Research methods and approach - updated
+## Research methods and approach - draft

 - 1 / questionnaire
   - to first reach out and identify the relevant pool of subjects; data gathered expeected to be mostly quantitative; extend invitation to participate further in the research study

+- 2 / focus group
+- 3 / semi-structured interviews
+  Both methods will be relevant to consolidate data gathered thus far and further explore the emotional connection experience from an individual and a social (group) point of view

+**Depending on the data accumulated so far**
-- 2 / diary studies (dscout.com)
+- 4 / diary studies (dscout.com, other online diary resource)
   - connect with a small sample of people to gather data over the course of 1 to 2 weeks relevant to their interaction with music; both qualitative and quantitative data

-**Depending on the data accumulated so far**
-- 3 / focus group
-- 4 / semi-structured interviews
-  - to consolidate data gathered thus far and further explore the emotional connection experience from an individual and a social (group) point of view
+    - Possibility to extract data from Spotify
+    - WhatsApp Check In for physical music use?

-> This approach to data collection methods is structured as:
+This approach to data collection methods is structured as:

->- It might be more realistic to focus on 2 research methods, however based on findings and resources, an additional research method might be beneficial
+  - It might be more realistic to focus on 2 research methods, however based on findings and resources, an additional research method might be beneficial
->- Because individual and group perspectives are important for the  research, a focus group might offer additional insight especially in terms of context and buying/streaming behaviours
+  - Because individual and group perspectives are important for the  research, a focus group might offer additional insight especially in terms of context and buying/streaming behaviours

 Moreover, I have to define how I measure the emotional connection or satisfaction during the interaction of a subject with his/her music.
   - suggestion: likert scale